blb509/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing, handling requests based on URL, and convinence helper methods like .params and .body

 - [ ] Describe Middleware?

+Middleware are functions that intercept requests and responses and can change them.

 - [ ] Describe a Resource?

+A resource is information we allow users to access and modify

 - [ ] What can the API return to help clients know if a request was successful?

+A status, specifically one from 200-299

 - [ ] How can we partition our application into sub-applications?

+By using routing and seperating by files.

 ## Project Setup